lsgs/redcap-instance-table/README.md

 * Adds an entry for `@INSTANCETABLE` into the Action Tags dialog on Project Setup and Online Designer pages.

 ## Additional Action Tags
-### Alongside @INSTANCETABLE
+### Tags Used Alongside @INSTANCETABLE
 * `@INSTANCETABLE_SCROLLX`: Default behaviour is for a wide table to cause its container to grow.
 Use this tag to get a horizontal scroll-bar instead.
 * `@INSTANCETABLE_HIDEADD`: Suppress the "Add New" button.
-* `@INSTANCETABLE_REF=fieldname`: Where an instance table is itself on a repeating form and there is a field on the referenced repeating form that stores a reference to instances of the current form (e.g. utilising the "Instance Select" external module) specifying this field name for this tag has the effect of filtering the instance table records to  show only related instances.<br>For example, an instance table in a repeating "Visit" form may be configured to show only instances of the repeating "Medication" form where the current Visit instance is selected in the `visitref` field on the Medication form: `@INSTANCETABLE @INSTANCETABLE_REF=visitref`.
-New instances created by clicking the "Add New" button below the instance table will have the current visit instance pre-selected.
+* `@INSTANCETABLE_REF=fieldname`: Where you have an instance table on a repeating form - i.e. is referencing another repeating form - you can have the instances filtered to show only those where the current instance number is saved in a field on the other form.<br>For example, an instance table in a repeating "Visit" form may be configured to show only instances of the repeating "Medication" form where the current Visit instance is selected in the `visitref` field on the Medication form: `@INSTANCETABLE @INSTANCETABLE_REF=visitref`.<br>Note that if you use `@INSTANCETABLE_REF` for an instance table on a non-repeating form the filter will default to `<ref field>=1`.<br>New instances created by clicking the "Add New" button below the instance table will have the current visit instance pre-selected.

-### For Repeating Form Fields
+### Tags Used for Fields on a Repeating Form
 * `@INSTANCETABLE_HIDE`: Ignore this field in instance tables.
 * `@INSTANCETABLE_LABEL='column header'`: Provide an alternative column title for the field in instance tables.